President, Worldwide Marketing and Distribution, Warner Bros. Pictures

 Warner Bros.
-Pictures’ 2015 slate was nominated for 11 Academy Awards.
-With 10 nominations, including Best Picture and Best Director, Mad Max: Fury Road was one of the year’s most-nominated titles, and grossed $375 million worldwide.
-Other notable 2015 releases, for which Kroll and her team designed global marketing campaigns, were American Sniper (expansion; $546.8 million global box office) San Andreas ($473.5 global box office), The Intern ($194.
+Pictures’ 2015 slate was nominated for 11 Academy Awards, with Mad Max: Fury Road, one of the year’s most-nominated titles, winning 6 Oscars and grossing $375 million worldwide.
+Other notable 2015 releases, for which Kroll and her team designed global marketing campaigns, were American Sniper (expansion; $546.8 million global box office), San Andreas ($473.5 global box office), The Intern ($194.
 2 million), Creed ($171 million) and Focus ($158.3 million).

 Previously, Kroll oversaw the marketing and awards campaigns for Christopher Nolan’s Interstellar, which climbed to $675 in worldwide receipts; Guillermo del Toro’s Godzilla, which hit $527 million globally; the critically acclaimed, franchise-launching The LEGO Movie, with a worldwide box office of $468 million; Ben Affleck’s Argo, which won Best Picture at the Academy Awards and earned over $232 million globally, and Academy Award Best Picture nominee Gravity, which soared past $715 million at the worldwide box office.
 She also oversaw campaigns for the billion-dollar blockbuster The Hobbit: An Unexpected Journey and its sequels The Hobbit: The Desolation of Smaug and The Hobbit: The Battle of the Five Armies.